JetBrains/xodus/environment/readme.md

 The **Environments** layer provides the lowest-level API available.
 [Environment](https://github.com/JetBrains/xodus/blob/master/openAPI/src/main/java/jetbrains/exodus/env/Environment.java) encapsulates one or more [stores](https://github.com/JetBrains/xodus/blob/master/openAPI/src/main/java/jetbrains/exodus/env/Store.java) that contain data.
 This encapsulation lets you perform read and modify operations against multiple stores within a single [transaction](https://github.com/JetBrains/xodus/blob/master/openAPI/src/main/java/jetbrains/exodus/env/Transaction.java).

 In short, [Environment](https://github.com/JetBrains/xodus/blob/master/openAPI/src/main/java/jetbrains/exodus/env/Environment.java) is a transactional key-value storage.
 [Store](https://github.com/JetBrains/xodus/blob/master/openAPI/src/main/java/jetbrains/exodus/env/Store.java) is a named collection of key/value pairs.
-If a `Store` is allowed to contain duplicate keys, then it is a map.
+If a `Store` is not allowed to contain duplicate keys, then it is a map.
 Otherwise, it is a multi-map.
 Also, `Store` can be thought as a table with two columns, one for keys and another for values.
 Both keys and values are managed using instances of [ByteIterable](https://github.com/JetBrains/xodus/blob/master/openAPI/src/main/java/jetbrains/exodus/ByteIterable.java).
 You can use [cursors](https://github.com/JetBrains/xodus/blob/master/openAPI/src/main/java/jetbrains/exodus/env/Cursor.java) to iterate over a `Store`, for example, to find the nearest key or key/value pair.
 All operations can only be performed within a transaction.
 The API and implementation live in the _jetbrains.exodus.env_ package.

 [Data Environments](https://github.com/JetBrains/xodus/wiki/Environments#data-environments)
 <br>[Transactions](https://github.com/JetBrains/xodus/wiki/Environments#transactions)